VirtualNonsense/rust_blue_pill_template/README.md

 configured correctly. (assuming you are using clion)

+# Generated Project Documentation
+The Pages job located in [.gitlab-ci.yml](./.gitlab-ci.yml) is generating a documentation page by using [rust doc](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html).
+The link is accessible via `Setting > Pages` on the Gitlab project page.

+It might be necessary to enable the pages job.
+This can be done via `Settings > General > Visibility, project features, permissions > Pages`

 # Project strucutre
 A quick overview over the project structure that I came up with